synonymdev/slashtags/packages/drive/README.md

 # slashdrive

-DriveStore is a Hyperdrive factory that makes it easier to manage large collections of named Hyperdrives.
+Drivestore is a Hyperdrive factory that makes it easier to manage large collections of named Hyperdrives.

 ## Features